bbalganjjm/natural_js/html/naturaljs/gtst/gtst2000_en_US.md

 ![img-3][]

 2.4.
 This is the screen for entering the connection information of  Source Git Repository of Natural-JS.
-The values ​​will be automatically entered according to the URL you copied earlier.
+The values will be automatically entered according to the URL you copied earlier.
 If not entered, Enter
 ```md
 https://github.com/bbalganjjm/natural_js.git
 ```